millelog/carbon-storage-tool/README.md

 An interactive web application for exploring potential carbon storage sites, built with React, Leaflet, and FastAPI.

+## Live Demo

+A live demonstration of the Carbon Storage Site Mapping Tool can be accessed at [carbon.loganmiller.dev](https://carbon.loganmiller.dev).

 ## Quick Start

 ### Prerequisites